awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 ```

  You might enable this configuration setting temporarily to perform interactive ad hoc \(one\-time\) queries\.
 You might also want to run a reporting or data analysis application that benefits from the `READ COMMITTED` isolation level, while leaving the default unchanged for other applications\.

- You can enable this feature permanently for one or more Aurora Replicas in your cluster\.
-To do so, turn on the `aurora_read_replica_read_committed` setting in the DB parameter group used by the associated DB instances\.
-Enable this setting on the DB instances where you run the long\-running queries\.
-In this case, connect to the instance endpoints to ensure the queries run on the intended DB instances\.

  When the `aurora_read_replica_read_committed` setting is enabled, use the `SET TRANSACTION ISOLATION LEVEL` command to specify the isolation level for the appropriate transactions\.